ArtifactDB/SewerRat/README.md

 If a SQLite file at `DBPATH` already exists, it will be used directly, so a SewerRat instance can be easily restarted with the same database.

-SewerRat will periodically (by default, daily) create a back-up of the index at `DBPATH.backup`.
+SewerRat will periodically create a back-up of the index at `DBPATH.backup`.
 This can be used to manually recover from problems with the SQLite database by copying the backup to `DBPATH` and restarting the SewerRat instance.

+Additional arguments can be passed to `./SewerRat` to control its behavior (check out `./SewerRat -h` for details):

+- `-backup` controls the frequency of back-up creation.
+  This defaults to 24 hours.
+- `-update` controls the frequency of index updates.
+  This defaults to 24 hours.
+- `-session` specifies the lifetime of a registration sesssion (i.e., the maximum time between starting and finishing the registration, see below).
+  This defaults to 10 minutes.

 The [`html/`](html) subdirectory contains a minimal search page that queries a local SewerRat instance.
 Developers can copy this page and change the `base_url` to point to their production instance.